marcveens/random-wikipedia-article-of-the-day/README.md

-# random-wikipedia-article-of-the-day
+This is the demo repository that goes with https://www.marcveens.nl/posts/scheduled-data-scraping-made-easy-using-playwright-with-github-actions

-A demo repository to show how to scrape a page on a daily basis using Playwright and GitHub Actions
+It's using Playwright and GitHub Actions to scrape a random page of Wikipedia every day, store it in a simple JSON file and serve it using Next.js.